uc-r/uc-r.github.io/datawrangling/project/final_project.md

   * This project combines county-level [FactFinder](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) data from the United States Census Bureau [2015 American Community Survey 5-year estimates](https://www.census.gov/programs-surveys/acs/technical-documentation/table-and-geography-changes/2015/5-year.html).
 - [MLB Pitch Data](https://www.dropbox.com/s/w2nig15yl06imof/mlb_pitch.zip?dl=1)
   * Information about the data can be found [here](https://www.kaggle.com/pschale/mlb-pitch-data-20152018)

+*Note*: Your in-class group members may or may not all select the same dataset.
+If members in your peer group select the same dataset, your work should reflect an individual effort.
+The Lindner College of Business academic integrity policy applies here.

 ### Project Report